MaastrichtU-IDS/best-practices/FAIR_DATA_CHECKS.md

 ## Accessible 📂

-Once the user finds the required data, she/he needs to know how can  they be accessed, possibly including authentication and authorisation.
+Once the user finds the required data, the user  needs to know how can  they be accessed, possibly including authentication and authorisation.

 - [ ] [**A1**.
 (Meta)data are retrievable by their identifier using a standardised communications protocol](https://www.go-fair.org/fair-principles/542-2/)
   - [**A1.1** The protocol is open, free, and universally implementable](https://www.go-fair.org/fair-principles/a1-1-protocol-open-free-universally-implementable/)